TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 ## **Recommended Steps**

-You can use Azure Portal or C# console application to modify the scale setting following the example below
+You can use Azure Portal or C# console application to modify the scale setting following the example below.

 ### Change scale setting using Azure Portal